FREE, INDEPENDENT ACADEMIC ADVICE and SUPPORT

-At some point you may find yourself on the receiving end of the University’s Student Disciplinary Procedure.
+At some point, you may find yourself on the receiving end of the University's Student Disciplinary Procedure (Available below).

-If the University believes you have committed one of the offences listed in this document, then it may begin an investigation.
-Should you find yourself in this situation, bear in mind that you have the right to independent support and we can provide that!
+If the University believes you have committed one of the offences listed in this procedure, then it may begin an investigation.
+Should you find yourself in this situation, bear in mind that you have the right to independent support and we can provide that for free!

-- If the situation involves a criminal offence, the following principles apply.
+If the situation involves a criminal offence, the principles outlined in the document below apply.

 - The disciplinary process starts with an investigation.
 The result of this investigation determines if the disciplinary is taken further.